Clafoutis

 - 3 min read

 We recently visited the Lake District for the first time ever and found that immensely entertaining.
-It

 Ludlow must have the biggest collection of 17th Century houses that I have ever seen; property prices that are disturbingly low; and, the noisiest Friday night crowd rampaging through the streets of the town that I have heard in a good while.
-Perhaps the prices property prices in the town reflect an underlying social issue?
+Perhaps property prices in the town reflect an underlying social issue?

 However, it's not Ludlow or Windermere or even the Cats Bell (which we climbed in the pouring rain and strongish winds) that are marked for attention here.
 It is a desert that I had at The Swan Hotel and Spar.
 Apparently it was new on their menu and I have to say that I enjoyed it immensely.